Geopaysoft/TBC-Checkout/README.md

 )
 ```

-Response will be instance of `deletePayment`.
+Response will be instance of `DeletePayment`.
 Response Types
 200: OK